 So if you want to be involved in that area, get some knowledge of how sports create revenue.
 Knowing what you want to do early on will give you a great advantage in gaining relevant experience.

 If you want to be a manager, do you need to brush up on your communication skills?
 We should always be learning, whether by reading about the subject or getting real experience in that field.

 3. Sheer Competitive Streak

 A career in the sporting industry is as competitive as the sports themselves!
 If you watch TV and think about doing that as a career, the chances are that nearly everyone you know has too.
 Now think about all the people over the country, the amount of those that are willing to fight tooth and nail to get into their dream job.

-You can do it too, but you will get knockbacks and rejections left, right and centre.
+You can do it too, but you will get knockbacks and rejections left, right and center.
 Don’t get disheartened by this, this job market is a hard one to break into.
 Determination will pay off, so keep at it.
-It was the same determination that got your favourite player where they are today!
+It was the same determination that got your favorite player where they are today!